plusnli/plusnli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <!-- a first-year Ph.D. student at the University of Georgia. -->
-Hi there👋I am Jiaxi Li.
+Hi there👋I am Jiaxi Li, a PhD student at the University of Georgia.
 I obtained my Bachelor's degree in Computer Science from Shandong University in June 2024.

-My research interests lie in Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG), and particularly in LLM reasoning.
+My research interests lie in Large Language Models (LLMs) and particularly in LLM reasoning.
-For their applications, I have experience in applying LLMs and RAG to the doamins of healthcare and law.
+For their applications, I have experience in applying LLMs to the doamins of healthcare and law with RAG (Retrieval-augmented Generation).
 I also worked on Graph Neural Networks (GNNs) before.

 Currently I'm working on the following projects:
 - LLM Reasoning: I am working on searching algorithms and post-training for LLM system-2 reasoning.